bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 BNAuthorizedCreditCard *creditCard = [registeredCards objectAtIndex:0];

 BNPaymentParams *paymentSettings = [BNPaymentParams new];
+paymentSettings.paymentIdentifier = <UNIQUE_ID>; // A unique string to identify the payment
 paymentSettings.currency = <CURRENCY>; // A currency code in ISO-4217 format.
 paymentSettings.amount = <AMOUNT>; // Payment amount expressed in cents.
-paymentSettings.token = creditCard.creditCardRecurringPaymentId;
+paymentSettings.token = creditCard.creditCardToken;
 paymentSettings.comment = <COMMENT>; // Comment about the payment

-// An example of how to create a random payment identifier:
-NSString *paymentIdentifier = [NSString stringWithFormat:@"%u", arc4random_uniform(INT_MAX)];

 // This function makes the payment based on the above settings and then returns a result.
 [[BNPaymentHandler sharedInstance]
-    makePaymentWithPaymentParams:paymentSettings
-        identifier:paymentIdentifier
+    makePaymentWithParams:paymentSettings
-            result:^(BNPaymentResult result) {
+    result:^(BNPaymentResult result, NSError *error) {
         if (result == BNPaymentSuccess) {
             // Payment succeeded
         } else {
             // Payment failed
-                  }
+            // Use *error parameter to get the message to display to the user }
     }];
 }
 ```

 *Make sure you've successfully implemented [Credit Card Registration](#credit-card-registration) before continuing with this step.*

 Assuming a credit card token is registered on the device, it is possible to accept payments in the app.

-The code example shows how to configure and make a payment.
+The first step is to build up a list of payment parameters in a [BNPaymentParams](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNPaymentParams.h).
+You will use `BNAuthorizedCreditCard.creditCardToken` as the card token identifier when making the payment.
+This is set in the `token` parameter of BNPaymentParams.

+Here are the parameters you must supply:

+* `paymentIdentifier`: A unique ID string to identify the payment
+* `currency`: A currency code in ISO-4217 format.
+* `amount`: Payment amount expressed in cents.
+For example 100 SEK would be 100000.
+* `token`: The token from the [BNAuthorizedCreditCard](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNAuthorizedCreditCard.h).
+* `comment`: A comment about the payment.

+With the BNPaymentParams created you can pass it, along with a code block callback, to `makePaymentWithParams: result:`.
+The code block callback is where you will handle the result of the payment.

+A successful payment will set the `BNPaymentSuccess` parameter; a failed payment will set the `NSError` parameter.

-## HTTP Responses
+## Error Responses

 **201 Created:** Payment successful